Project

 This switch can be incorporated in the safety system.
 You could even wire it in series with the lid interlock switch.

-RE: water flow meter - Added by peteruithoven about 11 years ago
+RE: water flow meter - Added by peteruithoven over 11 years ago

 Here in Fablab Amersfoort we use these for our lasercutters.
 No problems so far.